Fibfractal/StockBacktester/README.md

 Do so by open the "Published profiles" folder under "SqlDataBase" project in the solution.
 There, right click on the "SqlDataBase.publish.xml" and publish, now the the DB and stock tables are created.

-3. You could get problem with your antivirus program, ie Norton Antivirus, when you run the solution downloaded from internet.
-If so it complains on the "GraphStock.resx" and "MultipleBacktest.resx"  files, right click on those and chose properties and click in the box that the file is trusted.
-Also be aware that .dll and .exe can automaticly deleted by Norton the when running the program.
-Restore this if so.

-4. Now you can run the solution, and start with updating the stockdata, it will take 5-10 min depending on how busy the API is.
+3. Now you can run the solution, and start with updating the stockdata, it will take 5-10 min depending on how busy the API is.

 # Creation of a new algo